Curriculum Information Guide

 Student Learning Outcomes: Architectural Engineering Technology

-a.
-An ability to select and apply the knowledge, techniques, skills, and modern tools of the discipline to broadly-defined engineering technology activities;
+1. An ability to apply knowledge, techniques, skills, and modern tools of mathematics, science, engineering, or technology to solve broadly-defined engineering problems

-d.
-An ability to design systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives;
+2. An ability to design systems, components, or processes meeting specified needs for broadly-defined engineering problems appropriate to Architectural Engineering Technology

-e.
-An ability to function effectively as a member or leader on a technical team;
+4. An ability to function effectively as a member or leader on a technical team

-g.
-An ability to apply written, oral, and graphical communication in both technical and non-technical environments; and an ability to identify and use appropriate technical literature;
+5. An ability to apply written, oral, and graphical communication in both technical and nontechnical environments; and an ability to identify and use appropriate technical literature

 Degree Type: BS